 - It summarizes the content of the email briefly and immediately, giving the reader everything they need to know in the space of a few seconds.

-- It supports the content of the email and provides additional meaning.
+- The image supports the content of the email and provides additional meaning.

-- It includes a call-to-action button, which encourages people to click on the email.
+- Finally, it includes a call-to-action button, which encourages people to click on the email.

 For the subscriber who skims or doesn’t read the email content, this image does it all.
 It catches their attention, tells them about the offer and gives them a place to click.

-Ready to try these tactics for yourself?
-Test them out with your subscribers and see what tactics increase click-through rates.
+Try these tactics with your subscribers and see what increases click-through rates.
 Tell us what worked in the comments below!